blqthien/SpringMVC_Security/README.md

 # Spring Security

 This is a simple example on how to create a simple Spring MVC application secured by Spring Security.
 The example is based on the SpringMVC template provided by the Spring Tool Suite (STS).
-The basic MVC setup are not descibed.
+The basic MVC setup are not described.

 ## Configuration